jokob-sk/NetAlertX/front/plugins/README.md

 # 🔌 Plugins

 NetAlertX supports additional plugins to extend its functionality, each with its own settings and options.
-Plugins can be loaded via the General -> `LOADED_PLUGINS` setting by using Ctrl + Click.
+Plugins can be loaded via the General -> `LOADED_PLUGINS` setting.
 For custom plugin development, refer to the [Plugin development guide](/docs/PLUGINS_DEV.md).

 >[!NOTE]
 > Please check this [Plugins debugging guide](https://github.com/jokob-sk/NetAlertX/blob/main/docs/DEBUG_PLUGINS.md) and the corresponding Plugin documentation in the below table if you are facing issues.